 If a person of pitta nature lives with an either a person of vata or kapha nature, they are likely to be somewhat critical of their partner for not being more like them.
 They may try to convince their partner that something is wrong with them and that they know what it is.
 People of pitta nature are sure they are right.

-If it seems like no matter what constitution you are you have some physical and personality challenges, it's true.
+If it seems like no matter what constitution you are, you have some physical and personality challenges, it's true.
 We all do.
 I've yet to meet the perfectly, enlightened being of perfect health and peace of mind.
 Ayurveda teaches that we are all growing, learning and evolving, and that by understanding our nature, we can evolve faster and learn to appreciate ourselves and others - for each of us is unique.
 Self love, non-judgment, compassion and unconditional love are the foundation of all spiritual growth.

-It's nice to know that each constitutional type has its unique gifts.
+It's important to note that each constitutional type has its unique gifts.
 People of vata nature have the capacity for divine enthusiasm and inspiration.
 They are often creative and in touch with the subtle world in ways pitta and kapha can only imagine.
 People of pitta nature have the capacity for clarity of mind that allows them to become great leaders and teachers of humanity.
 People of kapha nature can be a deep well of love, gentle kindness and nurturance.

 Health is our natural state and is the end result of living in harmony.
 Disease is the natural end result of living out of harmony.
 Ayurveda is the path of re-establishing harmony so that health can re-emerge.
-While people with all kinds of conditions seek and are benefited by ayurvedic health care, it must always be remembered, that it is nature that heals and not the practitioner.
-It is the Clinical Ayurvedic Specialists job to simply support nature as it works from within the patient.
+While people with all kinds of conditions seek and are benefited by Ayurvedic health care, it must always be remembered that it is nature that heals and not the practitioner.
+It is the Clinical Ayurvedic Specialist’s job to simply support nature as it works from within the patient.

 Before deciding what your constitution is and changing your diet or lifestyle, it is always best to consult with an Ayurvedic health professional.
 A Clinical Ayurvedic Specialist will help you determine what your constitution is, help you understand the nature of any imbalances, and establish a plan to help you get back into balance.
-Most importantly, a good practitioner will coach you toward success in establishing your new, stress -free lifestyle.
+Most importantly, a good practitioner will coach you toward success in establishing your new, stress-free lifestyle.